SMakaiTakori/volunteer/README.md

 ## CLI Project

 Welcome to my Volunteer App!
-This app is focused on helping users find volunteer opportunities focused on reducing hunger in Atlanta, GA.
+This app was created to help users find volunteer opportunities focused on reducing hunger in Atlanta, GA.

 ## Gems Required